IamAdiSri/cmn4recosys/README.md

 test_data = {userid: (pos_id, [neg_id1, neg_id2, ...]), ...}
 ```

+____

-### Acknowledgements
+## Credit and Acknowledgements

-My, thanks to Travis Ebesu, author of the paper linked above, for helping debug the project and clear up any questions I had about the Tensorflow implementation.
+My thanks to Travis Ebesu, author of the paper linked above, for helping debug the project and clear up any questions I had along the way.

-### Issues
+## Issues

 Please feel free to contact me/raise an issue in case of any quesations/bugs.